- Modifications to Grading Options

 Until further notice, the Graduate School will waive the $15 petition fee for all petition types.

 Until further notice, the Graduate School will accept electronic signatures or approval emails (sent from a UO email address) in place of written signatures.
 See this page for detailed instructions.

 Until further notice, there is no physical attendance requirement for dissertation defenses.
 The student and all committee members may attend the defense remotely.
 Additionally, we are lifting the expectation that dissertation defenses be public and held on campus.

 Until further notice, students whose graduation timelines have been affected by COVID-19 (for example, dissertation defense date postponed, data collection delayed, finishing Incompletes etc.) may petition for a waiver of the final term registration requirement using the General Petition Form.
-The student must demonstrate in the petition materials that the delay is at least in part due to COVID-19.
 This option is only available to students who do not require registration in any credits during the final term in order to fulfill degree requirements.

 - Student submits initial request for extension of 7-year deadline using the Extension of 7-year Deadline form.
 The petition lists the student’s anticipated term of graduation and maps out the student’s overall plan for completion with month-by-month milestones.

 - Graduate School approves an initial extension of one term and blocks the student’s registration for the next term